Mott Haven, Bronx: Fire safety

+In addition, FDNY EMS Station 14 is located at Lincoln Hospital at 234 East 149th Street.

 Health

 As of 2018, preterm births and births to teenage mothers were more common in Mott Haven and Melrose than in other places citywide.
 In Mott Haven and Melrose, there were 95 preterm births per 1,000 live births (compared to 87 per 1,000 citywide), and 35.1 births to teenage mothers per 1,000 live births (compared to 19.3 per 1,000 citywide).
 Mott Haven and Melrose has a relatively high population of residents who are uninsured.
 In 2018, this population of uninsured residents was estimated to be 14%, slightly higher than the citywide rate of 12%.

 The concentration of fine particulate matter, the deadliest type of air pollutant, in Mott Haven and Melrose is 0.0086 mg/m3, more than the city average.
 Fifteen percent of Mott Haven and Melrose residents are smokers, which is higher than the city average of 14% of residents being smokers.
 In Mott Haven and Melrose, 42% of residents are obese, 20% are diabetic, and 38% have high blood pressure—compared to the citywide averages of 24%, 11%, and 28%, respectively.
 In addition, 24% of children are obese, compared to the citywide average of 20%.